 Lease payments are allocated between principal and finance cost.
 The finance cost is charged to profit or loss over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.

 The Company presents the lease liabilities as a separate line item in the statement of financial position.
-Interest expense on the lease liability is presented within the finance cost in profit or loss in the statement of comprehensive income.
+Interest expense on the lease liability is presented within the finance cost in the statement of profit or loss.